 THE EFL TROPHY

 Six of the Football League trophies used in the competition.
-(L-R: the Freight Rover / Sherpa Vans trophy, Leyland DAF Cup, Autoglass trophy, Auto Windscreens' Shield, LDV Vans trophy, Johnstone's Paint trophy)
+(L-R: the Freight Rover / Sherpa Vans trophy, Leyland DAF Cup, Autoglass trophy, Auto Windscreens' Shield, LDV Vans trophy, Vertu Trophy)

-The Football League Trophy, also known as the Johnstone's Paint Trophy is an annual English association football knock-out competition open to the 48 clubs in Football League One and Football League Two, the bottom two divisions in the four (mainly) professional top divisions of English league football.
+The Football League Trophy, also known as the Vertu Trophy, is an annual English association football knock-out competition open to the 48 clubs in League One and League Two, the third and fourth tiers of the English Football League system.

-The competition began in the 1983–84 season as the Associate Members' Cup but, from 1992, it has been named the Football League Trophy, after the lower-division clubs became full members of the Football League.
-The competition replaced the short-lived Football League Group Cup, a competition which was only played in 1981-82 and 1982-83 (although confusingly, in the second year it was also called the Football League Trophy).
-The competition has been associated with a title sponsor since its second edition.
+The competition began in the 1983–84 season as the Associate Members' Cup.
+From 1992, it became known as the Football League Trophy, after the lower-division clubs became full members of the Football League.
+The tournament replaced the short-lived Football League Group Cup, a competition which was only played in 1981-82 and 1982-83 - although, somewhat confusingly, the latter edition was also referred to as the Football League Trophy.
+With the exception of its inaugural season, The competition has operated with a title sponsor throughout its history.

 Participants The following 32 sides played in the competition, and these are sub-divided according to the League division they played in that season.